tgirke/rcf/rates.md

   * Free consultation services (up to 1 hour per month)
   * Note: there is no extra charge for CPU usage but the each user has a quota of 256 CPU cores and each lab a total of 512 CPU cores.
 Computing jobs exceeding these quotas will be

-# Big Data Storage
+# Data storage

 * Standard user accounts have a storage quota of 20 GB.
 To gain access to much larger storage pools PIs have the option to rent or own storage space.
-* $1000 per 10TB of usable and backedup storage space.
+* $1000 per 10TB of usable and backed up storage space.
 Storage pool is shared among all user accounts of a registered lab.

 # Ownership models